 Now Steve is actively following his son Tim, a real prospect pitching for the Brevard County team in the Florida State League.
 Tim Dillard signed with Milwaukee a couple of years ago.
 "We're hoping one day we'll have him in the big leagues."
 His oldest son is an engineer with the Air Force, and his second son just earned his master's degree in Business Administration.
 Tim is the only one who's seeking a career in organized baseball.
 A right-handed pitcher, as of mid-August 2005, he was leading the league in innings pitched and complete games, and second in the league in wins with 11, posting a 3.29 ERA.

 Steve still follows the Cubs and the Red Sox, and keeps up with the Cardinals and Braves as well.
 His father's a big Braves fan.
 "Now he's got a grandson, so hopefully he'll get to see him play one of these days."
+As of 2013, Tim Dillard had pitched parts of four seasons for the Milwaukee Brewers.

 A version of this biography was originally published in '75: The Red Sox Team That Saved Baseball, edited by Bill Nowlin and Cecilia Tan, and published by Rounder Books in 2005.